jdrichardsappacad/react-2021/week-14/practices/05-Navigation/README.md

 Otherwise, you want to navigate the user in another direction.
 Using the Redirect component can help you do this.

-In your App.js just above the Page Not Found route.
-Add a router that looks like
+In your App.js just above the 'Page Not Found' route.
+Add a route that looks like this:
-this:

 ```js
 <Route path='/not-logged-in'>